 - Instead of asking yourself “am I emotionally unavailable?” you are quick to label others as such.

 - Your default mode is being the victim.
 It’s always them, never you.
+You’re also very good at garnering pity from others.

 - You struggle with seeing, loving and accepting yourself.
-Because of this, you chase after the affection of others who don’t see, love or accept you either.
+Because of this, you chase after the affection of others who don’t see, love, or accept you either.

 “Am I emotionally unavailable?”
 If you are, here’s how to reconnect and reclaim your life: